taskman57/fir_filter/README.md

 contains synthesis and main files

 ## run:
-this folder containes script files for defining project and directive file as well as batch file, FIR project will be created during compilation.
-There are batch commands to open it.
+This folder containes script files for defining project and directive files to test various optimization techniques.
+You can change the optimisation directives in directive files or add another independent directive file to compile and compare the results.
+For comparing the solutions open the project using below command and go to project-> Compare Reports

+vitis_hls -p FIR